 A loving supportive home for 20 people with chronic mental illness

 A genuine partnership and strong friendship were formed working closely with HOME to get it built and running.
 600 people attended the official opening.
 At the time, our largest grant yet, $400,000 over 4 years, which helped catalyse further community and government funding.
-Continued our support of an additional $140,000 over four years
+Continued our support of an additional $187,000 over eight years

 An intensive parent-child program that breaks the destructive cycle

 Following a powerful Newpin event in Sydney, The Snow Foundation sought to link up with Uniting Care Kippax, and together with the ACT Government brought this life-changing program to Canberra.
-It provides generational change for vulnerable Canberra families, so far 20 families.
-A $463,000 commitment over 8 years for a play coordinator.
+It provides generational change for vulnerable Canberra families, so far 30 families.
+A $563,000 commitment over the past 11 years, with a further three commitment for a program coordinator.

 Motor Neurone Disease

 Research to cure or prevent Motor Neurone Disease by generating zebrafish models of the disease.
-Commitment of $1.3 million over 9 years.
+A commitment of over $2 million over 12 years.

 Jobs for people who are marginalised